 We love quinoa.
 It’s gluten-free and high in protein.
 It is also high in fiber, magnesium, B vitamins, iron, potassium, calcium, phosphorus, vitamin E and many other nutrients that make it a great food.
 It’s an annual seed-producing flowering plant grown as a grain crop.
 It is a pseudo-cereal where wheat and rice are considered a grass.
 Did you know it’s related to spinach?
 Yep.

 How to make gluten-free chicken and quinoa soup

 - Cook quinoa according to the package; set aside.
 In a large saucepan over medium heat, saute onions, garlic, carrots, and celery in olive oil until the onion starts to turn translucent.

 - Add the chicken broth, water, and cubed chicken breast.

 - Turn stove to high and bring the soup to a boil.
 Once you reach a rolling boil, turn the heat back down to medium and continue to cook until the chicken is done and separates easily with a fork.

-- Remove from the heat and add the cooked quinoa.
+- Remove from the heat and add cooked quinoa.

-For complete ingredients and steps on how to make this gluten-free soup, see the recipe card below.
+If you like using from scratch ingredients, you might like this recipe for Chicken Stock.
+For complete ingredients and steps on how to make this gluten-free soup, see the quinoa soup recipe card below.

 Can I freeze gluten-free quinoa soup?

 Yes, like most gluten-free soup you can freeze gluten-free quinoa soup.
-The quinoa gets a little mushy.
-If it absorbs too much of the liquid, simply add more broth after you defrost it.
+The quinoa soup gets a little mushy.
+If the quinoa absorbs too much of the liquid, simply add more broth after you defrost it.